sjara/spyder-profiler/README.txt

  ___________________

-This project provides a profiler plugin for the python IDE Spyder.
+This project provides a profiler plugin for Spyder (a python IDE).
+A profiler is a tool to measure where a program spends time.

 INSTALLATION